-By letter dated May 23, 2013, the NRC staff requested additional information regarding instrument channel independence (RAI-5).
-In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the February 2014, 6-month status report.
+The NRC staff notes the information regarding channel independence of the SFP level instrumentation is not currently available for review.
+In its letter dated October 14, 2013, the licensee indicated that it will provide information to the staff in the August 2014 6-month status report, or sooner if available.
 The staff has identified this request as:

-- a) A description of how the two channels of the proposed level measurement system meet this requirement so that the potential for a common cause event to adversely affect both channels is precluded. - b) Further information on how each level measurement system, consisting of level sensor electronics, cabling, and readout devices will be designed and installed to address independence through the application and selection of independent power sources, the use of physical and spatial separation, independence of signals sent to the location(s) of the readout devices, and the independence of the displays.
+- a) A description of the manner in which the two channels of the proposed level measurement system meets the independence requirement, to minimize, to the extent practicable, the potential for a common cause event to adversely affect both channels. - b) Further information describing how each level measurement system, consisting of level sensor electronics, cabling, and readout devices will be designed and installed to address independence through the application and selection of independent power sources, the use of physical and spatial separation, independence of signals sent to the location(s) of the readout devices, and the independence of the displays.

-(This information was previously requested as RAI-5 in NRC letter dated May 23, 2013)
+(This information was previously requested as RAI-5 in the NRC letter dated August 29, 2013.)